iamtheyammer/canvascbl/backend/README.md

 For endpoints marked with \[P\], see the public CanvasCBL API docs at [https://go.canvascbl.com/docs](https://go.canvascbl.com/docs).

 - `POST` `/api/oauth2/auth` \[P\] - Beginning auth for other apps
+- `GET` `/api/oauth2/consent` - Private endpoint for getting info about a consent_token.
+Returns stuff like the app name and scopes.
 - `PUT` `/api/oauth2/consent` - Private endpoint for confirming auth.
 Returns json with a redirect_to field.
 - `POST` `/api/oauth2/token` \[P\] - Public endpoint for other apps getting a token
 - `DELETE` `/api/oauth2/token` \[P\] - Public (but also takes sessions) endpoint for deleting an auth